MILL-LX/CritterConnect-2/README.md

 The components are connected as follows:

-1. The **Adafruit ESP32C6** microcontroller is the central unit and interfaces with all components.
+1. The **Adafruit Feather RP2040** microcontroller is the central unit and interfaces with all components.
 2. The **L76K GNSS Module** is connected to the microcontroller via UART or I2C communication to provide location data.
-3. The **DFPlayer Pro** is connected to the microcontroller and the speaker, providing audio playback.
+3. The **DFPlayer Pro** is connected to the microcontroller and the Adafruit Mini Oval Speaker, providing audio playback.
-4. The **capacitive button** is wired to the microcontroller for user input, triggering the animal sound when pressed.
+4. The **Adafruit Mini On/Off Push Button** is wired to the microcontroller for user input, triggering the animal sound when pressed.

 The device is designed to be compact and wearable, with all components carefully integrated into a lightweight form factor.